 They usually include prescription drug benefits; lower out-of-pocket costs when you seek care; and extras like dental, vision, and hearing benefits.
 Medicare Advantage plans often offer health and wellness benefits too, such as fitness programs or health coaching to support you in managing chronic conditions.

 Part D covers prescription drugs.
 These plans are sold by private insurance companies.
 To be sure that a plan covers the medications you need, make sure to review its formulary.
 A formulary is a list of medications covered by a plan.

 If you decide to go with a Medicare Advantage plan, you have plenty of choices in Arizona.
 Keep in mind, though, that not all of these plans are available in all counties.
 Availability varies depending on where you live.

-The following private insurance companies, listed in order of highest to lowest enrollment, offer Medicare Advantage plans in Arizona:
+The following private insurance companies offer Medicare Advantage plans in Arizona: